javascript-tutorial/ml.javascript.info/README.md

 It's very easy to add something new.

-You can contact @siddiqkaithodu or raise a pull request if something wrong
+You can contact @siddiqkaithodu or raise an issue if something wrong.

 ♥
 Ilya Kantor @iliakan